goalkeeperfyc/Bad_leagueOfLegend_Players/bad_play_list.md

 Ss7LeBlanc: bad mid<br>
 GoldenJoystick20: d4 sylas sup<br>
 Bismillah: bad top lane<br>
 Iegend dairy: bad ad.
 No skill for matching the lane (when Karma missed her RQ at level 1, he just sitted there and auto the wave).
-The sup is a Nami with W<br>
+The sup is a Nami with W ready<br>

 # Season 2021
 player_name<br>